Washington Football Team vs. New York Giants NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Giants stats and trends

-- New York has played 16 games, with six wins against the spread.
+- In New York's 16 games this year, it has six wins against the spread.

-- The Giants have been underdogs by 7 points or more eight times this year and have covered the spread twice.
+- The Giants have covered the spread twice this year when underdogs by 7 points or more (in eight chances).

-- New York has gone over the point total in 31.2% of its opportunities this season (five times over 16 games with a set point total).
+- New York's games this year have gone over the total in five out of 16 opportunities (31.2%).

-- New York is 2-0 against the spread and 1-1 overall when the team churns out more than 370.7 yards.
+- New York is 2-0 against the spread and 1-1 overall when the team picks up over 370.7 yards.

-- The Giants have turned the ball over 11 more times (27 total) than the Football Team have forced a turnover (16) this season.

 Home and road insights

-- At home this year, New York is 3-4 overall and 3-4 against the spread.
+- At home this season, New York is 3-4 overall and 3-4 against the spread.

-- New York has not gone over the total in seven home games this year.
+- This season, in seven home games, New York has not hit the over.

-- In away games, Washington is 3-5 overall and 3-5 against the spread.
+- Away from home, Washington is 3-5 overall and 3-5 against the spread.

-- Washington has gone over the total in five of eight road games this season.

-- The average point total in Football Team away games this season is 45.4 points, 7.9 more than this matchup's over/under (37.5).
+- The average point total in Football Team away games this season is 45.4 points, 7.9 more than this contest's over/under (37.5).

 Powered by Data Skrive.